BedrockStreaming/Coke/README.md

 ## Run the command with arguments

-When you run the command, you can override `.coke` settings by passing directly configuration as arguments :
+You can override `.coke` settings by passing directly configuration as arguments to the command :

 ```shell
 $ coke src test.php --standard=Symfony2 --ignore=Tests,src/OldFile.php -v